sentienthouseplant/Millow/README.md

 The program accepts a specified map type (Continents, Dense Islands, etc) and generates a basic 1080x1920 rgb pillow Image object

 # How-To
-Currently there are 3 types of map:
--Continents.
--Dense Islands.
--Sparse Islands.

 ```python
 import Millow.Millow as Millow